CodeSammich/Pac-Mazing_Invaders/README.md

 ![Pac-Mazing Invaders](https://cstuy.org/static/past-programs/ship/assets/pacinvaders.png)

-This application was presented as the keynote project of *CSTUY* at *St. Joseph's College*.
+This application was presented as the keynote project of *[SHIP 2014](https://cstuy.org/past-programs/ship)* at *St. Joseph's College*.